lukemorton/uniform/README.md

 ## CoffeeScript in the browser?

-Uniform is best used in compiled CoffeeScript browser scripts.
+Uniform is best used in compiled CoffeeScript browser environments.
 Since Uniform is a CoffeeScript class it is easiest to extend and use it if your front end code is also CoffeeScript.

 Use it how you like though.